 But I am an American and, like most Americans, I have no connection to this battle.
 This was not the USA’s fight.
 Before visiting here, Gallipoli was for me just a name with a vague aura of wartime futility and meaningless horror.

 Probably because we were Americans, our tour of Gallipoli was brief.

 Our only stop was at the Ari Burnu Cemetery, which is located where the first Anzac troops landed on that fateful spring day 100 years ago.

 Ari Burnu is at the northern end of Anazc Cove.
 It is a lovely spot to visit, but a horrible place for an army to try to take and hold.
 It seems likely that this wasn’t where the Anzac troops were supposed to land, but once they had they were locked into a bloody battle to hold the beach and take over the surrounding hills the Ottoman troops used to fire on the beach.Today this beach sees only the footsteps of solemn tourists and mourners visiting the graves of the Allied soldiers who died here.

 There are a number of battle sites on the peninsula as well as several memorials and cemeteries commemorating various battles, including a Turkish cemetery dedicated to Turkey’s 57th Regiment.
 (This was the regiment ordered into battle by Ataturk with the prescient command “I am not ordering you to attack, I am ordering you to die.”)
 Most tours will cover many or all of these sites as described by A Taste of Travel and A Dangerous Business.

 If you are interested in learning more about this battle, there is lots of information available.
-A few of the web sites with loads of information and pictures include the Australian Gallipoli and the Anzacs site, the National Library of New Zealand’s Gallipoli Peninsula photo site, a private Gallipoli site, and the tour site Anzac Day Reservation (which has great maps).
+A few of the web sites with loads of information and pictures include the Australian Gallipoli and the Anzacs site and the National Library of New Zealand’s Gallipoli Peninsula photo site.